njs236/rocketreading/login - use case.txt

 Given the system has loaded up the app
 And the login screen has been launched
-And the user's username and password exist in the database When a user enters their username and an incorrect password into the login fields and clicks the login button Then the system does not validate the username and firstname And the system prevents the user from logging in
-And the system alerts the user that he or she has entered an invalid username and / or invalid password into the login fields
+And the user's username and password exist in the database When a user enters their username and an incorrect password into the login fields Then the system does not validate the username and firstname And the system alerts the user that he or she has entered an invalid username and / or invalid password into the login fields

 Scenario 3: User enters incorrect username and correct password Given the system has loaded up the app
 And the login screen has been launched
-And the user's username and password exist in the database When a user enters a different username and the correct password into the login fields and clicks the login button Then the system does not validate the username and firstname And the system prevents the user from logging in
-And the system alerts the user that he or she has entered an invalid username and / or invalid password into the login fields
+And the user's username and password exist in the database When a user enters a different username and the correct password into the login fields Then the system does not validate the username and firstname And the system alerts the user that he or she has entered an invalid username and / or invalid password into the login fields

 Scenario 4: User fails to include data in one or all of the fields Given the system has loaded up the app
 And the login screen has been launched
-And the user's username and password exist in the database When a user enters data into only one or none of the login fields and clicks the login button Then the system does not validate the username and firstname And the system prevents the user from logging in
-And the system alerts the user that he or she has entered an invalid username and / or invalid password into the login fields
+And the user's username and password exist in the database When a user enters data into only one or none of the login fields Then the system does not validate the username and firstname And the system alerts the user that he or she has entered an invalid username and / or invalid password into the login fields

 Scenario 5: The user does not have a username and password in the system Given the system has loaded up the app
 And the login screen has been launched
-And a username and password do not exist for the user in the database When a user enters a username and a password into the login fields and clicks the login button Then the system does not validate the username and firstname And the system prevents the user from logging in
-And the system alerts the user that he or she has entered an invalid username and / or invalid password into the login fields
+And a username and password do not exist for the user in the database When a user enters a username and a password into the login fields Then the system does not validate the username and firstname And the system alerts the user that he or she has entered an invalid username and / or invalid password into the login fields